victoryang1/DAT-BOS-16/lessons/lesson-18/readme.md

 Creating and following a clear styleguide as well as testing and refactoring your code will help you maintain your machine learning algorithm over time.
 Reducing this _technical debt_ saves time and money in the long term.
 Even Google is not immune:

-___"As a real-world anecdote, in a recent cleanup effort of one important machine learning system at Google, it was found possible to rip out tens of thousands of lines of unused experimental codepaths!"___
+___"As a real-world anecdote, in a recent cleanup effort of one important machine learning system at Google, it was possible to rip out tens of thousands of lines of unused, experimental codepaths!"___

-**Check:** Take a look at the following code which parses an apartment description for the apartment's square footage.
-What corner cases would it fail?
+**Check:** Take a look at the following code that parses descriptions for an apartment's square footage.
+In which corner cases would it fail?

 ```python